adrianocastro189/stormwind-library/documentation/docs/resources/commands/commands-handler.md

     * When a command is executed in the game, everything after the command itself becomes the argument.
 Example: `/myCommand arg1 arg2 arg3` will trigger the callback with `arg1 arg2 arg3`.
-    * The Stormwind Library command handler was designed to forward the arguments like an operating system console where arguments are separated by blank spaces.
+    * The Stormwind Library commands handler was designed to forward the arguments like an operating system console where arguments are separated by blank spaces.
 Arguments that must contain spaces can be wrapped by `"` or `'`.
 Example: `/myCommand arg1 "arg2 arg3"` will